DaintyJet/VChat_ASLR_Intro/README.md

    <img src="Images/ID4.png">

-7. Locate the ESP *Stack Pointer* this should be apparent by the highlighting Immunity Debugger provides.
+7. Locate the ESP *Stack Pointer*; this should be apparent by the highlighting Immunity Debugger provides.

    <img src="Images/ID5.png">